-Dr. Shanik has seen many changes in the diabetes therapy area over the years, namely regarding patient care and technology.
+Dr. Michael Shanik has seen many changes in physiology and in the diabetes therapy area over the years, namely regarding patient care and technology.
 He is thrilled to have better treatments that help patients control blood sugar levels and has also seen ground-breaking research that established multiple treatments that are improving the long-term outcomes of diabetes patients.

 Dr. Shanik is thrilled by the many improvements in technology he’s seen over the years, especially related to diabetes.
 Because of technological advancements, he’s better able to monitor patients and get more data, especially regarding blood sugar levels.
 He finds that technology has also aided him in being more interactive with patients and also providers, enabling him to gain experience from the data and help to better manage and treat the patients’ diabetes.
 Technology improvements have also impacted the way he and his colleagues manage their daily routines, utilizing electronic records and prescriptions.

-Dr. Shanik is excited that there’s a lot in development that could treat diabetes, even hopefully towards a cure.
+Dr. Shanik is excited that there’s a lot in development in endocrinology and physiology that could treat diabetes, even hopefully towards a cure.
 Particularly for type 1 diabetes, he sees that there are many advances and we should see a lot of developments in the coming years.

 With hopefully even better treatments coming in the next few years, considering the many breakthroughs in recent years for diabetes, Dr. Shanik is glad to be in a country where access to these medications is better.
 However, he also recognizes that one of the biggest factors is affordability, which has been a challenge for patients who need these medications.